dajarshmeister/starter-project-gatsby-v3-strapi-portfolio/README.md

 ## Query Variables

 Query variables allow you to pass in variables dynamically into your queries.
 We need this for create dynamic templates because when you make a query in your page for the data we need to pass in the title as a query variable to perform our second query.
 This is what brings in the rest of the page data.

+Query accepts in different variables into the query.
+You must specify the type that the variable is.
+For instance "String".
+Then you need to set up a filter that filters for that items that equal that specific variable.

+    export const query = graphql`
+    query getProject($title: String) {
+        strapiProject(title: { eq: $title }) {
+        title
+        description
+        }
+    }
+    `

+    {
+    "title": "PHP"
+    }

 ## Forms